 Food Waste… Don’t waste what is not waste at all.

 According to the Environmental Protection Agency, food waste is the second largest category of municipal solid waste sent to landfills in the United States.
-Food waste is accounting for approximately 18% of the waste stream while less than 3% is currently being diverted from landfills in the United States.
-Over 30 millions tons of food waste is sent to landfills each year.
+Food waste accounts for approximately 22% of the waste stream, while only 5% is currently diverted from landfills.
+Over 30 million tons of food waste is sent to landfills each year.

-Recycling of organics will help promote an image of environmental sustainability to your clients and employees.
+Having an organics recycling program will help your business to promote an image of environmental sustainability to its clients and employees.

-At National Waste Associates, we develop customized recycling services based on your individualized locations.
-We do this by conducting an assessment of current practices, setting goals for reducing the amount of waste and developing a sustainable approach for continuous reduction efforts.
-Properly managing and reducing food waste can save money in hauling fees.
-There are three areas of food diversion efforts that all industries can benefit from are prevention, composting and donation.
+By properly managing and reducing food waste, your business can save money in hauling fees.
+The three areas of food diversion that all industries can benefit from are prevention, composting and donation.

 Options to Reduce Food Waste

 The best way to start reducing food waste is to reduce the volume of food waste produced.